-For security purposes, NU Online Passport does not allow you to remain logged in indefinitely.
+For security purposes, Online Passport does not allow you to remain logged in indefinitely.
 There are two time limits for login sessions:

-- Two-hour idle time limit
+- Four-hour idle time limit

 - 12-hour session limit

-The two-hour limit helps prevent unauthorized access to your session.
-Once you "open the door" to the University network through NU Online Passport, both you and the network are vulnerable.
+The four-hour limit helps prevent unauthorized access to your session.
+Once you "open the door" to the University network through Online Passport, both you and the network are vulnerable.
 If you are logged into a public computer and leave that computer unattended, it could be accessed by someone else who would then have virtually unlimited access to University systems through *your* NetID and password.